 Interfaith dialogue is a constructive conversation of different faith to develop more acceptance of their unique practices, understand their commonalities, and encourage better social cohesion for community peace.
 It aims at reducing prejudices and biases; transform youths as effective agents for development.

-Prof. Corazon M. Mangelen, a trustee of Duyog Marawi and a member of Buklod-Muslim Christian Foundation, offered her personal narrative as a christian wife of a muslim husband and how they co-existed peacefully at home with four of her children practicing Christianity and Islamic faith.
+Prof. Corazon M. Mangelen, a trustee of Duyog Marawi and a member of Buklod-Muslim Christian Foundation, offered her personal narrative as a christian wife of a muslim husband and how they co-existed peacefully at home with four of her children practicing either Christianity and Islamic faith.

 Mangelen said two of her children are Muslims and the other two are practicing the Catholic faith.
-The eldest has already performed her hajj at Mecca and one of her sons is a tabligh, she added.
+The eldest has already performed her hajj at Mecca and one of her sons is a tabligh, she narrated.

 On the other hand, two of her other children attend to Catholic church to practice their faith, she added.